 - WEAK SIGNALS = HIGHER RADIATION – Do not let them use a cell phone if the signal is weak.
 Weak signals will increase the power of the signal as it attempts to connect to a new relay antenna.
 This also applies to use in a car as the constant change from tower to tower while driving causes the phone to use more power as well.

 - BEDROOMS – NO CELL PHONE ZONES – Remove mobile phones from all bedrooms at night.
 Do not let your child use their phone as an alarm clock!
 Do not let them put it under their pillow.
 The phone will continue to receive texts and notifications, disrupting the brain, and disrupting sleep.
 This should not be a negotiable item.
 You can set the example by keeping your own phones out of your bedroom.
 Sleep is critical for both the body and the brain to repair and restore itself so you and your children can function well.
 Everything you do to assure a good night’s sleep goes a long way.

 - PROTECT THE PELVIC AREA – If your child is using a tablet or laptop by sitting it on their lap, make sure there is an EMF Radiation protective pad under the device.
-Radiation will travel from the back of the device (where the battery is located) straight down into their pelvic area.
+Radiation will move from the back of the device (where the battery is located) straight down into their pelvic area.

 - NO DISTRACTION HOMEWORK ZONE – If your child is doing homework, they can use their tablet or laptop, but their cellphone can be in another room designated as cell phone parking for the evening.